 Cardinals

-The Cardinals, also known as the Cardinalidae family, are a small bird that can be found in North America.
-The Cardinals have a range that extends from the United States to Canada, and they also inhabit parts of Central America.
+Cardinals, belonging to the Cardinalidae family, are small birds native to North America.
+Their range spans from the United States through Canada and into parts of Central America.

 Meadowlarks